etianen/django-reversion/docs/how-it-works.rst

 Whenever you save changes to a model, it is serialized using the Django serialization framework into a JSON string.
 This is saved to the database as a ``reversion.models.Version`` model.
 Each ``Version`` model is linked to a model instance using a ``GenericForeignKey``.

 Foreign keys and many-to-many relationships are normally saved as their primary keys only.
 However, the ``reversion.register`` method takes an optional follow clause allowing these relationships to be automatically added to revisions.
-Please see :ref:`Low Level API <low-level-api>` for more information.
+Please see :ref:`Low Level API <api>` for more information.

 Reverting Versions
 ------------------

 Reverting a version is simply a matter of loading the appropriate ``Version`` model from the database, deserializing the model data, and re-saving the old data.

 There are a number of utility methods present on the ``Version`` object manager to assist this process.
-Please see :ref:`Low Level API <low-level-api>` for more information.
+Please see :ref:`Low Level API <api>` for more information.

 Revision Management
 -------------------

 Related changes to models are grouped together in revisions.
 This allows for atomic rollback from one revision to another.
 You can automate revision management using either ``reversion.middleware.RevisionMiddleware``, or the ``reversion.revision.create_on_success decorator``.

-For more information on creating revisions, please see :ref:`Low Level API <low-level-api>`.
+For more information on creating revisions, please see :ref:`Low Level API <api>`.

 Admin Integration
 -----------------